grnet/archipelago/docs/install-guide.rst

     $ apt-get install archipelago archipelago-ganeti archipelago-rados

-To present Archipelago resources as block devices, the ``blktap-utils`` and ``blktap-dkms`` packages are required.
-Please note that you need to install the latest version of ``blktap-utils`` from the aforementioned GRNet repo, since it contains extra patches to support Archipelago.
+To present Archipelago resources as block devices, the ``blktap-archipelago-utils`` and ``blktap-dkms`` packages are required.
+Please note that you need to install the latest version of ``blktap-archipelago-utils`` from the aforementioned GRNet repo, since it contains extra patches to support Archipelago.
 You should use your distro provided ``blktap-dkms`` package.

 .. code-block:: console

-    # apt-get install blktap-utils blktap-dkms
+    # apt-get install blktap-archipelago-utils blktap-dkms

 .. tip:: Archipelago does not start automatically after installation.
 Please
          review the configuration file, make any appropriate changes to the